GiulianaSilva/RMP-Chat-Bot/README.md

 <h3>Step 3: </h3>
 Set Up Environment Variables
 Create a .env file in the root directory of the project.
-This file will store environment variables such as API keys or ports.
+This file will store environment variables such as API keys.

 <h3>Step 4:</h3>